 Grace is a tiny city located in the state of Idaho.
 With a population of 945 people and just one neighborhood, Grace is the 97th largest community in Idaho.
-Grace has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Grace was built prior to World War II, making it one of the older and more historic cities in the country.

 Grace is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Grace’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.